MJBpro/SSD-MiniProject/README.md

 Security Model for the Password Manager
 In developing our password manager, we are committed to upholding the highest standards of security and privacy for our users sensitive information.
-Our security model draws inspiration from the most modern technologies, but with special emphasis on Proton.
+Our security model draws inspiration from the youtube video "How Password Managers Work - Computerphile".

-End-to-End Encryption: Our password manager will employ end-to-end encryption as a fundamental pillar of its security architecture.
-This means that all critical cryptographic operations, including key generation and data encryption, will be performed exclusively on the user's device.
-By keeping encryption processes local, we ensure that sensitive user data remains inaccessible to anyone other than the user.

-Comprehensive Data Protection: Beyond encrypting just the password field, our system will extend encryption to cover all relevant data fields, including usernames, web addresses, and additional notes.
-This comprehensive encryption strategy shields sensitive information from unauthorized access, enhancing overall data security.

-Robust User Key Management: Each user will be assigned a unique asymmetric user key, which will undergo secure encryption using robust hashing algorithms.
-This key serves as the cornerstone for accessing the encrypted vault and individual items within it, bolstering user key protection.

-Vault Encryption: Our password manager will generate a random vault key for each user, encrypting it securely with the users unique user key.
-This approach ensures that only the user possesses the necessary credentials to decrypt the vault key.
-This is to safeguard against unauthorized access, even in the event of a server breach.

-Item-Level Encryption: To further enhance security, every item stored within the vault whether it is login credentials, notes or links, will undergo encryption using unique item keys.
-These keys, in turn, will be encrypted with the user's vault key, allowing for precise access control while adhering to the principle of least privilege.
+To authenticate a user of the Password Manager we will use users email and a master password.
+This is done by implmenting af secure hashing mechannism using PBKDF2 for encryption and verification on the client side - We will create a key with by using the mechaninsm to encrypt a concatenation of the email and master password.
+We will then store this encrypted key (vault key) and email.
+When the user then tries to login we will generate this encrypted key again and check against the one stored.

+When the user is authenticated the vault will be returned to the user.
+Inside the vault is stored an array with the saved passwords.
+The passwords will be encrypted using the AES-GCM and PBKDF2 key derivation where we will utilize the master password and the vault key for encryption and decryption.